-Moreover, if $A$ is commutative associative, then for any $a,x,y,z\in A$ it holds that $a\cdot x\cdot y\cdot z=x\cdot y\cdot a\cdot z$, that is, $L_a(x)\cdot(y\cdot z)=(x\cdot y)\cdot L_a(z)$, or $a\in HU_n(A).$
+Moreover, if $A$ is commutative associative, then for any $a,x,y,z\in A$ it holds that $a\cdot x\cdot y\cdot z=x\cdot y\cdot a\cdot z$, that is, $L_a(x)\cdot(y\cdot z)=(x\cdot y)\cdot L_a(z)$, or $a\in HU_n(A)$.

-\end{proof} \begin{remark} It is an interesting open question whether $HU_n^l(A)$ and $HU_n^r(A)$ contain all hom-unities which induce hom-associative structures over a given non-unital algebra $A$.
-Computing these subspaces involves finding centralizer, partial nuclei and associators within the algebra.
-This appears to be a straightforward problem based on structure constants, as is the case with hom-associative structures over unital algebras. \end{remark}
+\end{proof} \begin{remark} It is an interesting open question whether $HU_n^l(A)$ and $HU_n^r(A)$ contain all hom-unities that induce hom-associative structures over a given non-unital algebra $A$.
+Computing these subspaces involves finding the centralizer, partial nuclei, and associators within the algebra.
+This appears to be a straightforward problem based on the structure constants, as is the case with hom-associative structures over unital algebras. \end{remark}